UBC-FRESH/nemora/docs/howto/synthesis.md

 ## Next steps

 - Flesh out synthesis stubs (`generate_stems_from_bootstrap` etc.) to consume the helper.
-- Extend simulations planning notes so inventory simulators can ingest the same DataFrame.
+- Extend simulation planning notes so inventory simulators can ingest the same DataFrame.
 - Wire automated docs/examples once synthesis code lands.

 For now, keep this contract in mind when scripting bootstrap-driven workflows so future synthesis